gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

         - Linux: `echo $PATH`
     - Alternatively, `choco install ninja`
         - [Chocolatey](//chocolatey.org) is a package manager for Windows.
 It tends to be very good for programs that do not need any special options set during installation, like Ninja, and unlike Python and Git.
-- On Windows, building from source requires [Visual Studio C++ build tools](//stackoverflow.com/questions/40504552/how-to-install-visual-c-build-tools),  [direct](//visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) in addition to the requirements below.
+- On Windows, building from source requires [Visual Studio C++ 2015 build tools](//stackoverflow.com/questions/40504552/how-to-install-visual-c-build-tools),  [Visual Studio Build Tools 2015-2017](//aka.ms/vs/15/release/vs_buildtools.exe) in addition to the requirements below.
+    - Microsoft bundles the installer for the 2015 Build Tools in with their 2017 Visual Studio Installer.
+    - **Important**: fairseq needs the "Visual C++ 2015 Build Tools" to compile.
+These are not selected by default.
+        - **Important**: During installation select the "Visual C++ build tools" in the main window pane.
+        - **Important**: On the right pane, scroll down and check "VC++ 2015.3 v14.00 (v140) toolset for desktop".
+        - Do not skip steps.
+Do not uncheck things.
+        - With both sets of build tools selected, continue installation.
-    - Windows 10 users may need to select 'Windows 10 SDK' to install the build tools.
+        - There is likely some workaround to avoid having to install any SDKs while still getting the build tools correctly configured.
-    - On older versions of Windows, do not select anything.
-Click on install for only the build tools without extra SDKs.
+            - However, the SDKs can also just be uninstalled after the build tools are no longer needed.
+    - If not already installed, the build tools install [Microsoft .Net Framework](//dotnet.microsoft.com/en-us/download/dotnet-framework) 4.7.2.
 - On Linux, TODO: Put stuff here.
-- [pytorch](//pytorch.org) contains is a table showing the official installation commands.
+- [PyTorch.org](//pytorch.org) contains is a table showing the official installation commands.
     - Getting started with fairseq and PyTorch GPU processing:
         - Can be very error prone in the real world due different hardware, operating systems, driver versions, Python versions, and CUDA library versions.
         - Requires very large downloads, 2.4GB+ possibly multiple times if any debugging is required.